A PHONEMIC TRANSCRIPTION KEY

 Complications (I'm using expandable sections like this to handle various kinds of optional extra details.)

-Resonants A set of voiced sonorants that can all become syllabic, and are all produced by stopping airflow while letting it escape by an alternative route; sloppy timing in a nasal articulation can result in neighbouring sounds being nasalised.
+Resonants A set of voiced phonemes that can all become syllabic, and are all produced by stopping airflow while letting it escape by an alternative route; sloppy timing in a nasal articulation can result in neighbouring sounds being nasalised.
 Mind you, velic closure – which is what normally prevents nasal airflow – must be one of the simplest, commonest, and best understood phenomena that Wikipedia can tell you nothing about.

 m as in IMP, MUM